51 Things You Didn’t Know About What Makes Your Pet Tick

 Practice makes perfect

 Chaser didn’t just learn the names of more than 1,000 objects—she also learned verbs, according to a USA Today article about her.
 Pilley can tell her to “take ball to Frisbee,” and she understands not just which objects to use but also what to do with them.
 Plus, she knows that “ball” means any round object, and “Frisbee” means any spinning disk object.
 Pilley says he had to label all the objects (800 of them were animal toys) because he couldn’t remember all their names, but Chaser gets them right 90 percent of the time.
-Check out the ways dogs are smarter than you think.

 Communication with dogs isn’t one-way